gpmorales/Emory-Physical-Computing/README.md

-# Physical-Computing-Emory
+# Emory-Physical-Computing
-Welcome to my CS-495 Portfolio 👋 !
+Welcome to my CS-485 Portfolio 👋 !
 This is a work in progress so hold tight 😄